Skip to main content

 Charts

 Charts transform inventory data into analytical visualizations.
+Use them to summarize distributions, compare categories, track KPIs, or spot trends.

-Use a chart when you want to answer a measurable question quickly.
+Charts analyze what is already present in the inventory.
 If the goal is to explain structure or dependencies, use a diagram or a nested map instead.

 Access